 I’m confused about rent arrears

-When my local CAB has checked my DRO do I then apply to the Insolvency Service?
+When my local Citizens Advice has checked my DRO do I then apply to the Insolvency Service?

-I’m about to pay the £90, has my application already gone in?
+I’m about to pay the £90, what happens then?

 How long does it take to approve a DRO?